syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Sets the start of the custom date range to be rendered on the Schedule.
+Sets the start of the custom date range to be rendered on Schedule.

 ### renderDates.end 'date'
 {:#members:renderDates-end}